Jan Mojto: Life and career

 In the field of classical music, Mojto was responsible for the award-winning Salzburg Festival cycle Mozart22, the audiovisual recording of Beethoven9 with the Vienna Philharmonic Orchestra and Christian Thielemann and Der Ring des Nibelungen from Valencia with Zubin Mehta in the production by La Fura dels Baus.
 Unitel's current projects include Tutto Verdi, the world's only audiovisual recording of all Verdi operas to mark the 200th anniversary of the master's birth, as well as the current productions of the Salzburg Festival.
 Unitel is the exclusive partner for audiovisual productions of the Vienna Philharmonic Orchestra and Christian Thielemann, among others.

-Since December 2015, the majority shareholders of Beta Film have been his two daughters Catharina and Maria Carolina Mojto (each via an intermediate company) with a majority of 85 per cent.
+Since December 2015, the majority shareholders of Beta Film have been his two daughters Catharina and Maria Carolina Mojto (each via an intermediate company) with a majority of 85 percent.

 Beta Film

 Beta Film acts as an interface between producers, broadcasters and streaming platforms worldwide.
 The company covers several business areas: